rossmassey/python-leetcode/docs/source/index.rst

 .. _python-leetcode: https://github.com/rossmassey/python-leetcode
 .. _leetcode: https://leetcode.com/

-*WELCOME* to the documentation page for the solved problmes in `python-leetcode`_ repo.
+*WELCOME* to the documentation page for the solved problems in `python-leetcode`_ repo.

 .. toctree::
    :maxdepth: 2